NoTengoBattery/changelog-scraper/README.md

 - Click the green `Run` button centered at the top
 - Verify that the output shows no errors
 - Click the `Shell` tab in the right panel
 > The `Run` button will install any missing Gem and run a default demo command.
-The output of that command shows the *raw* result intended to be piped to other tools, not to be read by humans.

 ### Running
 By following the steps in either the live demo or in the local environment, you should execute the program.
 There are three options.